theLongLab/CATE/README.md

 ---
 #### How to Cite

 CATE is currently being submitted for publication.
-However, if you halready found its framework or the software solution itself useful in your analyses, please CITE the preprint available in [bioRxiv](https://doi.org/10.1101/2023.01.31.526501).
+However, if you halready found its framework or the software solution useful in your analyses, please CITE the preprint available in [bioRxiv](https://doi.org/10.1101/2023.01.31.526501).

 The details of the citation is listed below: